ferdyrurka/serverless-faas-OpenFass-example/README.md

   sudo rm -R ./faas
 ```

-After command, you find in CLI your password and username to OpenFass.
+After execute command, you find in CLI your password and username to OpenFass.

 **Example data:**